The Relational Bottleneck as an Inductive Bias for Efficient Abstraction: Glossary

 \subsubsection{External memory}

-In the context of neural networks, an approach that combines these with separate external stores of information, typically with learnable mechanisms for writing to and reading from these stores, and in which retrieval is usually similarity-based (i.e, `content-addressable').
-Often used to implement a form of episodic memory.
+In the context of deep learning, an approach that combines neural networks with separate external stores of information, typically with learnable mechanisms for writing to and reading from these stores, and in which retrieval is usually similarity-based (i.e., `content-addressable').
+Often used to implement a form of episodic memory~\cite{medin1978context}.